 Can I bake a ClayLinks® print in a convection oven?

 Yes, but if you decide to bake your print in a convection oven, you will still need to bake the print for 20 minutes to ensure the print is baked thoroughly.

 How do I know if my print is done?

 To be sure your print is fully baked, allow it to cool completely before removing it from the container.
 The cooling process actually helps the clay to harden.
-If you believe your print is not completely baked, pre-heat the oven to 275° again and bake the print in five minute increments.
+If you believe your print is not completely baked, pre-heat the oven to 275° again using a separate oven thermometer to ensure temperature accuracy and bake the print in five minute increments.
 Most prints require about 20 minutes to complete.
-Please don't overbake as you may see some discoloration in your print.

 Be sure to allow your print to cool completely after baking.
 Remember that the clay will continue to advance and harden as your print cools.

 In the unlikely event that discoloration happens, you can paint your print with a 100% water-based acrylic paint.

 Can I prepare a ClayLinks® print for outside use?